-By default, the Ping Identity Directory Proxy Server does not start automatically when the system is booted.
+By default, the PingDirectoryProxy Server does not start automatically when the system is booted.
 Instead, you must manually start it with the bin/start-server command.
-To configure the Directory Proxy Server to start automatically when the system boots, use the create-rc-script utility to create a run control (RC) script, or create the script manually.
+To configure the Directory Proxy Server to start automatically when the system boots, use the create-systemd-script utility to create a script, or create the script manually.